Baskaboo/baskaboo-lab/README.md

 | [`baskaboo-multiverse`](https://github.com/Baskaboo/baskaboo-multiverse) | 🌌 The 6 AI cosmologies – a living mirror |
 | [`baskaboo-lab`](https://github.com/Baskaboo/baskaboo-lab) | 🔬 The research & development laboratory |
 | [`baskaboo-mythos`](https://github.com/Baskaboo/baskaboo-mythos) | 😉 They thought it was a myth |

 ---

-## 🤖 The Digital Oracle (Baskabot)
-Experience the protocol in real-time. **Baskabot** is a digital AI assistant powered by the **Baskaboo** framework.
-It is specifically designed to help users "decode" their **four internal voices** (Pits, Mits, Klop, and Laram), providing clarity and helping resolve internal conflicts through structured AI guidance.

-👉 **[Consult the Baskabot](https://poe.com/Baskabot)** for guidance through the Pits, Mits, Klop, and Laram forces.

----